nelsonifechukwu/Millimeter/README.md

-- Using an arduino for processing and GSM/GPRS module for internet connectivity
++ Using an arduino for processing and GSM/GPRS module for internet connectivity

     - Make the necessary electrical connections
     - Upload the file at Arduino/Meter_main/Meter_main.ino to your arduino

-- Using an ESP32 for processing and internet connectivity
++ Using an ESP32 for processing and internet connectivity

     - Make the necessary electrical connections @ https://github.com/BSP-Embed/IoT-Energy-Meter -> Circuit Diagrams.
     - Upload the file at Arduino/Meter_ESP32/Meter_ESP32.ino to your ESP32

 # Designing the software

-- Designing the embedded software
+- Using the hosting platform 000webhost

-- Designing the IoT platform
+ - Create your profile